sureshrmdec/aws-notes/databases/dynamodb.md

 - Spread across 3 geographically distinct data centres

 ### Types of Reads
-- eventual consistent reads:
+- Eventual Consistent Reads:
   + consistency across all copies of data in data centres generally reached with a 1 second
-- strongly consistent reads:
+- Strongly Consistent Reads:
   + returns a results that reflects all writes that received a successful response prior to the read.
   + read performance not as good as eventual consistent reads